M1903 Springfield: Sniper rifle

-By some accounts, the M1903A4 was inadequate as a sniper rifle.
-The M1903A4 was a relatively accurate rifle with an effective range of about 600 yards (550m).
-These limitations on long-range targeting were due to the limited field of view present in both the Weaver scopes.
-From its adoption in 1943 until the end of the war it was used extensively in every theater of operation by both the US Army and the USMC.
-The Weaver scopes (later standardized as the M73 and M73B1) were not only low-powered in magnification, they were not waterproofed, and frequently fogged over or became waterlogged during humidity changes.
-In addition, the M81/82 optional scopes also had significant flaws.
-They most notably had less power (2.2x vs. 2.75x) and, like the other scopes on the M1903A4, had serious issues with the field of view.
-The USMC and the US Army would eventually switch to a large 8x scope that spanned the length of the rifle designed by John Unertl.
+While the M1903A4 was a relatively accurate rifle with an effective range of about 600 yd, by some accounts it was inadequate as a sniper rifle.
+Its limitations on long-range targeting were due to limitations of both the Weaver scopes.
+The Weaver scopes (later standardized as the M73 and M73B1) had limited field of view, were of low magnification, and were not waterproof and frequently fogged over or became waterlogged during humidity changes.
+The optional M81/82 scopes also had significant flaws; they most notably had less power (2.2x vs. 2.75x) and, like the other scopes on the M1903A4, had serious issues with the field of view.
+The USMC and the US Army eventually switched to a large 8x scope that spanned the length of the rifle, designed by John Unertl.